 Historic Preservation Resources

-The City of McKinney provides professional assistance navigating through the applications listed below.
+The City of McKinney provides professional assistance in navigating through the various applications related to Historic Home Preservation.

 Forms & Applications

 - Certificate of Appropriateness (COA) Application | Interactive Map

 - Neighborhood Empowerment Zone Impact Fee Waiver Application

 A historic property is a property that is designated or has been determined eligible for designation at the local, state or federal level.
 Properties eligible for local historic designation must either be important for representing broad patterns of history, for their association with the life of a historically important person, for conveying high architectural or artistic values or for archaeological contributions.

 Maps & Ordinances